servicebinding/website/application-operator.md

 The directory where the volume is mounted is decided based on the value of environment variable `SERVICE_BINDING_ROOT`.
 If that environment variable is not present, a location is assigned (often `/bindings`) and the value is set as the `SERVICE_BINDING_ROOT` environment variable.
 This way application can rely on `SERVICE_BINDING_ROOT` environment variable to lookup bindings.

 The ServiceBinding resource allows to override values of `type` and `provider` entries.
-You can set it through `.spec.type` and `.spec.provider`.
+You can set it through `.spec.type` and `.spec.provider` attributes.

 # Service Binding Status